-Updated for 2018/19 - Bunnies will practice Sundays from 4:00 to 4:50 pm at the Brewer Arena.
-The season begins the first Sunday in October and continues until the end of March, with breaks at the holidays ?
-Thanksgiving, Christmas, Family Day and March Break.
+Bunnies will practice Sundays from 4:00 to 4:50 pm at the Brewer Arena.
+The season begins on September 22, and continues until the end of March, with breaks at Thanksgiving, Christmas, Family Day, and March Break.

 A few times throughout the season, Bunnies will also have the opportunity to play a game with another Ottawa-area Bunny Team, which may be at a different time and location.
 These games are purely for fun and excitement, and are a highlight of the year for most young players.